How Survivalist Ed Stafford Applies Outdoor Skills to Everyday Life

-Ed joined the Royal Military Academy Sandhurst 1998 and was promoted to Captain in February 2002, before leaving the British Army.
+British explorer and survivalist started his survival journey in the British Military.
 In 2010, Ed became the first person to have walked the entire length of the Amazon River, documented in the 2011 TV series Walking the Amazon.
 Since then Ed has been travelling the world in some of the most extreme environments, a true explorer at heart.

 Written by Ed Stafford